openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `RFphase`
   - type Optional *(real)*
   - description: Phase offset for oscillating fields.
-See the note above.
+See the equation above.
 Default is zero.
+Note that the units are `2 pi` and not `radians`.

 Per-grid `External Fields Group` Records
 ----------------------------------------